-The Secretary is using the WLA from the LC TMDL as the water quality based effluent limitation (WQBEL) for phosphorus for this permit.
-Because this is the first permit issued to this facility under the new LC TMDL and the TMDL is less than five years old, an analysis of the assumptions underlying the TMDL is not required.
+The Secretary is using the WLA from the LC TMDL1 as the water quality based effluent limitation (WQBEL) for phosphorus for this permit.
+Because this is the first permit issued to this facility under the new LC TMDL and the TMDL is less than five years old2, an analysis of the assumptions underlying the TMDL is not required.
 In re Montpelier WWTF Discharge Permit, 2009 WL 4396740, 6, 9-10 (Vt.
 Envtl.
 Ct.
 June 30, 2009) (stating that it "probably would have been meaningless to engage in further analysis" of the 2002 Lake Champlain TMDL a mere year and a half after its adoption, while also holding that when issuing a permit more than five years after the adoption of a TMDL, ANR must assess whether the past assumptions upon which the WLA was based upon "continue to have a basis of reliability").
+Notwithstanding the fact that an analysis is not required, the Agency provides the following.